By Sandra Mann, CPA, CGA, QAFP®

 Your home can be a significant source of income in retirement, especially for Canadians living in one of the country’s elevated housing markets.

-There are several ways to monetize the equity in your home; whether or not these options are available to you will depend on your personal situation.
+There are several ways to monetize the equity in your home; whether these options are available to you will depend on your personal situation.
 You could:

 Borrow against your home through a second mortgage or a home equity line of credit